Guadeloupe Produces Disease-Resistant Banana That Is Also Organic At Cirad

 Today, it is distributed by the Carrefour group in Guadeloupe only.
 The post-harvest quality of the variety does not meet the criteria set by the banana sector for exportation to Europe.

 Since 2017, five acres of this variety are being converted to organic crops.
-After the 3 years required for conversion, a new AB variety of bananas will be produced.
+After the three years required for conversion, a new AB variety of bananas will be produced.

 It will be sold on the Caribbean market as of 2020 and will fully comply with the AB regulations of the European Union.